Skip to main content

 Identical twins are a great example for studying epigenetics because they have the same genetic makeup, allowing researchers to study how environmental factors can lead to different epigenetic modifications and phenotypic differences.

-• Which of the following methods is useful for studying mRNA expression in different tissues? a) Western blotting b) Northern blotting c) Southern blotting d) PCR
+• Which method is useful for studying mRNA expression in different tissues?

-b) They can be inherited, c) They are reversible
+They can be inherited and they are reversible

 • Which of these levels of eukaryotic gene control is the most critical? a) Chromatin modification b) Transcriptional control c) Post-transcriptional control d) Translational control